enbraun/slate/source/includes/_rates.md

 ## Role Rates

-A rate is an entity that allows you to assign billing rates to a role object.
-Each role has it's own set of rates assigned on different effective dates.
+A rate is an entity that allows you to assign billing or cost rates to a role object.
+Each role has it's own set of billing and cost rate assigned on different effective dates.

 This API allows you to list, create, delete, update rates of any role.